miliarch/flaskbp/README.md

 ## Prerequisites

+### Python

+Setup scripts are written in Python and require Python version 3.4 at minimum - the pathlib module was released in version 3.4 and is used extensively.
+All modules used in setup scripts are provided by the Python standard library.

+### Docker

 [Docker Engine 18.02.0](https://github.com/docker/docker-ce/releases/tag/v18.02.0-ce-rc1) or later and [docker-compose 1.20.0](https://github.com/docker/compose/releases/tag/1.20.0-rc1) or later are required to successfully build and manage containers.
 Additionally, the deployment host must belong to a docker swarm.

 Docker installation documentation can be found at the following links: